RBAC Configuration

 • When creating a user, the groups for your site are listed in the Add User > Groups list and you can select one or more groups for a new user.

-• For users that already exist, you can edit the user to assign one or more groups.
+• For users that already exist, you can edit the user to change the Groups list and assign users to the correct groups.